ericsonga/APCSAReview/_sources/Tests/test2nt.rst

    :answer_d: 1 2 3 4 5 6 7 8 9 10
    :answer_e: 10
    :correct: a
-   :feedback_a: After the recursive call reaches the base case (where arg = 1), the compiler prints "1 ".
-Because the method is void, and because the print statement is located in the base case, no value is returned to the previous cases.
+   :feedback_a: After the recursive call reaches the base case (where arg = 1), the compiler prints "1".
+The recursive calls all just return and don't print anything.
    :feedback_b: This would be correct if the recursive call specified that arg >= 1 or arg > 0.
 Because the code ends when arg reaches a value of 1, the code will not print out 0.
    :feedback_c: This would be correct if the method printed out arg + " " before going to the recursive call.
 Because the print statement is located at the end of the base case and not the recursive call, not every value is printed.
    :feedback_d: This would be correct if the method printed arg + " " after the recursive call in the if statement.
 Because the method does not return any values or strings, and because only the base case has a print statement, only the last value of arg is printed.